 From the saddle, 1552 m, you go by the marked path towards the north.
 Your goal is the broad Rattendorfer Sattel / Sella Val Dolce, 1781 m, which you reach in some 45 min (here you can come also from the north).
 There you hit the broad and well marked Traversata Carnica / Karnische Hoehenweg.
 You turn right and ascend gently by a flat ridge, named Rattendorfer Schneid.
 Before reaching below the rocks of Zottachkopf, from the left another, more direct marked path comes up from Rattendorfer Alm.

 There you turn left up the slopes (Traversata Carnica goes horizontally) and start crossing below Zottachkopf towards the east.
-You gain some altitude and reach another crossroads, where towards the east the blue marked path towards Trogkofel continues.
+You gain some altitude and reach the Zottach saddle with another crossroads, where towards the east the blue marked path towards Trogkofel continues.
 We go left (up) again, ascending some more steep gravel slopes towards the north.
 The path is still easy, it starts turning left towards our summit.
 Just before reaching it, the two NW approaches join us through a rock window.
 Now we have only a few more meters till below the summit rock.
 That one requires a few meters of easy climbing (UIAA I).

 This is an easy ferrata, designed as an amusing climb for families ("children friendly").
 It is nice and popular, for children consider taking a short rope.
 Actually, it is more an easy climb of UIAA I, with a detail or two of UIAA II.
 2 h.